gmansilla1508/docs/docs/welcome.md

 ## Celo's Mission

 The company’s mission is to build a financial system that creates the conditions of prosperity for everyone.
 Celo enables native and non-native digital assets–both cryptographic and Central Bank Digital Currencies (CBDCs)–to circulate freely across devices, carriers, and countries.
 This makes money mobile, global and accessible like never before.
-Celo is supported by a community of organizations and individuals, including Jack Dorsey, a16z, and Deutsche Telekom.
+Celo is supported by a community of organizations and individuals, including Jack Dorsey, a16z, and Deutsche Telecom.

 <YouTube videoId="kKggE5OvyhE"/>